 And he said…

 The traveler resists an unknown temptation, boasting that he comes from a prosperous land.

-However, this statement is ironic.
+This statement is probably ironic.
 While Australia is rich in resources, the song as a whole questions whether the country’s wealth is being misused.

 “Down Under” Song Meaning: Australia’s Identity and Exploitation